-The B2B buying environment has drastically changed over the past few years.
-Buyers have been bypassing sales reps and turning to self-service digital research from a variety of business sources like blogs, webinars, podcasts and peer-review sites.
+The B2B buying environment has changed drastically over the past few years.
+One of the biggest changes?
+Buyers are bypassing sales reps altogether, and turning to self-service digital research from a variety of business sources like blogs, webinars, podcasts and peer-review sites.
 A study from McKinsey backs this up with findings that 70%-80% of today’s prospects prefer remote interaction or digital self-service.

 Engaging with the Digital Buyer

-- Meet the buyer where they are
+- Meet the buyer where they are.

-- Deliver value via relevant content
+- Deliver value via relevant content.

-- Lead the buyer to a decision
+- Lead the buyer to a decision.

 The Role of the Seller

 Good times to be in sales, right?
-It’s the job of the seller to help buyers with understanding the process, to encourage and to inform them of failure paths, and lastly to celebrate successes.
-The goal here is not to ‘sell your product’ but to solve the buyer’s business problem.
+It’s the job of the seller to help buyers understand the purchase process, to encourage and to inform them of failure paths, and lastly to celebrate successes.
+The goal here is not to "sell your product," but to solve the buyer’s business problem.